-Chicano Studies, Associate in Arts (AA)
+Chicano Studies, Associate of Arts (AA)

 Associate Degree Graduation Requirements